MilaniFrancesco7/Scuola/Appunti vari/AppuntInglese.md

 2) Which things should never heve been invented?
 Why?

-3) What could never be repk
+3) What could never be replaced by technology?
+Why?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MzQ4NTcwNF19
+eyJoaXN0b3J5IjpbLTQ0NzUxMTc1MV19
 -->